dergigi/dergigi.github.io/collections/_posts/2026-06-15-forgetting.markdown

 things you did in the past, every time you failed, every time you made a fool of yourself, every missed opportunity, every loss, every heartbreak; in short: every bad thing that ever happened to you or happened because of you.
-All recorded perfectly, in high fidelity, ready to be recalled at a moments notice.
+All recorded perfectly, in high fidelity, ready to be recalled at a moment's notice.

 Hell.